almenscorner/IntuneCD/README.md

 The package can also be run standalone outside a pipeline, or in one to only backup data.
 Since 1.0.4, configurations are also created if they cannot be found.
 This means this tool could be used in a tenant to tenant migration scenario as well.

+# What's new in 1.1.3
+- Added backup and update of,
+  - Enrollment Status Page

 ## What's new in 1.1.2
 - Added new exclusions for backup and update, it's now possible to exclude certain configurations from backup and update.
   - Example to exclude in backup: `IntuneCD-startbackup -e assignments AppConfigurations Profiles`